[?] Subscribe To This Site

 RABBIT COAT COLOR GENETICS

-The A Locus of Rabbit Coat Color Genetics
+The A-Locus of Rabbit Coat Color Genetics

-A = Agouti (banded hair shaft), and is dominant
+A = Agouti (banded hair shaft)

 Genes in the agouti series (A) of rabbit coat color genetics determine the pattern of the hair shaft, without influencing the actual rabbit color.